 "bleeds" from, and what is eaten represents a loss as well.

-That explains the
+That explains this

 Listen, young Goethe, forget about plants as symbols of

-Even the leaves remind us there's a war on out there.
+love—even the leaves remind us there's a war on out there.
 Some leaves are even